-The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs to Part D enrollees who have reached the coverage gap and are not receiving "Extra Help."
-For branded drugs, the 50% discount provided by manufacturers excludes any dispensing fee for costs in the gap.
-The enrollee would pay the dispensing fee on the portion of the cost, which is paid by the plan (10% in 2017).
+The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs to Part D members who have reached the coverage gap and are not receiving "Extra Help."
+For brand name drugs, the 50% discount provided by manufacturers excludes any dispensing fee for costs in the gap.
+Members pay 35% of the negotiated price and a portion of the dispensing fee for brand name drugs.

 If you reach the coverage gap, we will automatically apply the discount when your pharmacy bills you for your prescription and your Part D Explanation of Benefits (Part D EOB) will show any discount provided.
 Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and move you through the coverage gap.
-The amount paid by the plan (10%) does not count toward your out-of-pocket costs.
+The amount paid by the plan (15%) does not count toward your out-of-pocket costs.

 You also receive some coverage for generic drugs.
-If you reach the coverage gap, the plan pays 49% of the price for generic drugs and you pay the remaining 51% of the price.
-For generic drugs, the amount paid by the plan (49%) does not count toward your out-of-pocket costs.
+If you reach the coverage gap, the plan pays 56% of the price for generic drugs and you pay the remaining 44% of the price.
+For generic drugs, the amount paid by the plan (56%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.
 Also, the dispensing fee is included as part of the cost of the drug.

 The Medicare Coverage Gap Discount Program is available nationwide.
-Because Geisinger Gold Preferred Complete Rx (PPO) offers additional gap coverage during the Coverage Gap Stage, your out-of-pocket costs will sometimes be lower than the costs described here.
+Because Geisinger Gold Preferred Advantage Rx (PPO) offers additional gap coverage during the Coverage Gap Stage, your out-of-pocket costs will sometimes be lower than the costs described here.
 Please go to Chapter 6, Section 6 for more information about your coverage during the Coverage Gap Stage.